MinhTan77/CSE454/README.md

 ## Contributing
 Please submit bug reports, suggestions, and pull requests to the [GitHub issue tracker](https://github.com/PHPMailer/PHPMailer/issues).

 We're particularly interested in fixing edge cases, expanding test coverage, and updating translations.
+Test for UbuntuServer

 If you found a mistake in the docs, or want to add something, go ahead and amend the wiki – anyone can edit it.